 Apart from these flagship offerings directly from the company, Google has also allowed third-party manufacturers to create their own smart speakers based on Android and Google Assistant called smart displays.
 You can find Smart Displays from brands like Lenovo and JBL.

-Setting Up Google Assistant
+Setting Up The Google Assistant App

-Google Assistant can control a lot of stuff on your Android smartphone… and beyond (more on that later).
+The Google Assistant app can control a lot of stuff on your Android smartphone… and beyond (more on that later).
 But before you can do anything at all, you need to set it up.
 Thankfully, it’s pretty straightforward.

 After you’ve logged in with your Google (Gmail) account, just long-press the home button (middle button) and Google Assistant will pop up.
 Click on Next and follow the on-screen instructions by pressing Continue.